View for:

 accordion icon

-Waxing is performed on future mothers only if their well-being and health condition allow it.
-In advanced pregnancy, the matter is very individual.
-If the future mother depilates throughout her pregnancy and tolerates the procedure well, and the doctor sees no contraindications, she can safely continue depilation.
-The final decision always rests with the future mother.
-If you have not used waxing before, you can use this service until the 6th month of pregnancy.
-After this time, for the safety of you and your baby, waxing is not recommended.
+We do offer waxing treatments for expectant mothers, but only if they feel well and their overall health allows it.
+In the later stages of pregnancy, the situation becomes more individual.
+If a mom-to-be has been waxing throughout her pregnancy, tolerates the procedure well, and her doctor sees no contraindications, she can usually continue with waxing safely.
+The final decision is always up to the pregnant person.
+However, if you haven’t had waxing before, it’s recommended to try it only up to the 6th month of pregnancy.
+After that point, for the safety of both you and your baby, waxing is not advised.

 accordion icon

-Waxing during menstruation is absolutely possible.
-There are no contraindications in the medical or “technical” sense.
-In the case of bikini hair removal, you only need to protect yourself with a tampon and pay special attention to the hygiene of your intimate areas before and after the treatment.
-However, we advise against depilation during menstruation for people sensitive to pain, because sensitivity to stimuli increases in this phase of the menstrual cycle.
+Yes, waxing during your period is absolutely possible.
+There are no medical or technical contraindications.
+If you’re getting a bikini wax, you’ll just need to use a tampon and pay special attention to intimate hygiene both before and after the treatment.
+However, we do not recommend waxing during menstruation for those who are sensitive to pain, as the body tends to be more sensitive to discomfort during this phase of the cycle.

 Can I come for waxing at Time for Wax with my child?